Last Updated on by

 Sometimes, you can just select the text and click the Bullets button on the Home tab to get rid of them, but if that’s too confusing, use SmartArt.
 Click the Convert to SmartArt button and choose a layout that is simple and makes your text clear.
 It will look more modern! (source: EllenFinkelstein.com)

-Use Animations to Communicate
+Use Animations and interactivity to Communicate